rlrecalde/Dappator/Dappator.MySql/readme.txt

 Release Notes
 =============

-Implemented Dapper version 2.1.44.
-Main change: Now it is possible to work with 'DateOnly' and 'TimeOnly' for 'Date' and 'Time' columns.
+Bugfix regarding queries with Operators.In and Operators.Between

 Dependencies:
 ============

-- Dappator 1.0.1.0
+- Dappator 1.0.1.1
 - Dapper 2.1.44
 - MySqlConnector 2.2.7 (for every version of .NET, except for .NET 7 and .NET 8)
 - MySqlConnector 2.3.6 (for .NET 7 and .NET 8)